hobbleabbas/Blog2/pages/posts/meritocratic-democracy.md

 A meritocratic system, at its core, is the most just one.
 It is a ideal of a system where people are selected solely based on their capabilities and merit (as the name suggests).
 This does not mean that it is the most equitable system - if two people work equally hard, it isn't equitable for the more capable one to be chosen.
 However, assuming good intention, it will allow for the best outcome (given that the best candidate is chosen).

 The system I am proposing is meritocratic democracy.
-There are a few core tenets of this system:
+There are four core tenets of this system:

 1. Instead of comprehensive authorities, issues are dealt with by their respective experts
 2. A small central government exists solely to settle court cases and disputes between various fields, as well as ensure fields are working for the good of overall society
 3. Anyone can vote on a given issue, but how much one's vote is worth depends on how educated they are on a given topic.
+4. Optional taxes, where you choose to pay for services you'd like
+5. Weighted voting, where not everybody's vote is equal

 ### Local Field Experts